Rössing uranium mine: Ownership

-Shares in the mine are owned 69% by the Rio Tinto Group which announced an agreement to sell its share to China National Uranium Corporation Limited on 26 November 2018, 15% by the Government of Iran (purchased in 1976), 10% by IDC of South Africa, 3% by the Government of Namibia (with 51% of voting rights), and 3% by local individual shareholders.
+Following Rio Tinto's 2018 sale of Rössing shares to China National Uranium Corporation (CNUC), CNUC became the majority owner of Rössing with a 68.6% equity stake.
+15% of Rössing is held by the Government of Iran (purchased in 1976), 10% by IDC of South Africa, 3% by the Government of Namibia (with 51% of voting rights), and 3% by local individual shareholders.
 Although Rössing's part-ownership by Iran was the cause of controversy in the 1970s and 1980s, the Namibian Government – in power since 1990 – has denied supplying Iran with Namibian uranium, which could be used for nuclear weapons.

 Employment

-Rio Tinto Rössing Uranium is one of the largest employers in Namibia's Erongo Region.
+Rössing Uranium is one of the largest employers in Namibia's Erongo Region.
 About 800 people were employed at the mine in 2005, of whom 96% are Namibians.
 Of these, 160 worked in the open pit, 186 in the processing plant, 267 engineering and 200 administrative personnel.
 Total employment increased to 1,528 in 2012, with an additional 780 jobs provided through subcontractors.
 For 2013, 276 staff are to be laid off.
 Most of the workers live in the mining settlement of Arandis or in nearby Swakopmund.
 Critics have argued that the mine has a history of racial discrimination against its black employees (a common feature of apartheid-era companies), including harsh disciplinary measures, abominable housing conditions at Arandis, and low wages.
 Even with substantial improvements in the '90s after Namibia's independence, blacks and their unions still claim being disadvantaged.

 For 2006 and 2007 the mine management has announced investment of about US$112 million, mostly on mining equipment such as haul trucks and shovels, as well as on updating the processing plant.
 The main target is to increase uranium oxide production to the mine's full planned capacity of 4,000 tonnes.
 Expansion plans are expected to extend the mine's life to at least 2016.
 The possibility of underground mining has been explored in the past, and stated to have the possibility of extending the life of the mine for several further decades.